glycerine/uart/README.md

 As a point of humility, we note that the skip-list measured here was even faster.
-Skip lists do not provide prefix compression or reverse iteration (in their single-link typical form), and have other trade-offs that are out of scope here.
+Skip lists do not provide prefix compression or reverse iteration (in their single-link typical form) and have other trade-offs that are out of scope here.
 Still they are an interesting data structure that may also be worth investigating in your application's context with more than this quick and cursory benchmark as a guide.

+randomized/non-deterministic performance; and worst case O(N) insertion for "tall towers".
+Nonetheless, they may also be worth investigating in your application context with more than this quick and cursory benchmark as a guide.

 Ease of use: efficient greater-than/less-than key lookup